Let’s go to WatsonDevCon in San Francisco

 Watson is THE AI platform for business

 … said Ginni Rometty, CEO of IBM, in the opening session.
 IBM has cleary shifted focus to their Watson services in this so called ‘cognitive era’.
 However, in our experience with the powerful tools that IBM provides us with, there are still some problems.
-Connecting robots (like our good friend Pepper) to Watson is still a big hassle and managing multiple and different kinds of devices is a lot like managing multiple girlfriends, it’s possible, but really hard.
+Connecting robots (like our good friend Pepper) to Watson is still a big hassle.
 Enter Project Intu.

 Project Intu is a brand new Watson service released during the event.
 It allows developers to integrate different cognitive services into more embedded devices such as robots, Raspberry Pi….
 As a result, these devices will be able to “interact more naturally” with users via a range of emotions and behaviours, leading to more meaningful and immersive experiences for users.

 One of the best examples of where Project Intu might be able to help out developers is in the area of conversation, language and visual recognition.
 Here, developers can integrate Watson’s abilities with a device’s capabilities to effectively “act out” interactions with users.
 So, rather than the developer having to program each device or avatar’s individual movements, Project Intu does it for them, combining movements that are appropriate for the specific task the device or avatar is performing, such as greeting a visitor at a hotel, or helping out a customer in a retail store.